umbraco/UmbracoDocs/umbraco-cloud/set-up/manage-subscriptions/new-shop.md

 ## Manage Subscriptions

-To manage your subscription on Umbraco Cloud, go to the menu in the top right corner and select "Manage subscription".
+To manage your subscription on Umbraco Cloud, go to the menu in the top right corner and select "Organization".

 ![manage subscriptions](images/manage-subscriptions-new.png)

-You will see an overview of the subscriptions that you have running on your Umbraco Cloud account.
+You will see an overview of your organization on Umbraco Cloud.
+From here you can see the information about the organization.

-Here you can find information about the projects you are currently paying for on Umbraco Cloud.
+To see the

 ![Your subscriptions](images/subscriptions.png)